OpenBarrel-Collective/EasyEnderChests/README.md

 An easy and blazingly fast enderchest storage plugin for Minecraft.
 [WIP]

 ## Features
+- Will be free forever.
+- Written with efficiency and scalability in mind.
 - Multiple storage options for maximum flexibility:
   - JSON [Default]
   - TOML